school of social work

 Our wide-ranging research appears in a variety of academic publications and makes headlines in mainstream media outlets.
-View Faculty in the News to see where our faculty have provided expert commentary or been recognized for their contributions and expertise in their field.
+View News & Events to see where our faculty have provided expert commentary or been recognized for their contributions and expertise in their field.

 Center for Social Innovation

 The Center for Social Innovation promotes "innovation from within."
 Our mission is to foster effective, sustainable social innovations that enhance social justice.
 We strive to build capacity within the social sector by preparing tomorrow's social service leaders, promoting the capacity of existing social service agencies to respond to current and future social issues, and building the evidence-base for social innovation.